mcosovic/JuliaGrid.jl/docs/src/manual/powerFlow.md

 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorial on [DC power flow analysis](@ref DCPowerFlowAnalysisTutorials) for insights into the implementation.
+    We recommend that readers refer to the tutorial on [DC power flow](@ref DCPowerFlowTutorials) for insights into the implementation.

 ---